I know, the title seems a little self-defeating, but trust me, it’s all good.

-At the beginning of the year I put together a list, like we all do at the beginning of the year.
-We want to better ourselves, we make promises to the New Years resolution god and hope that the mere suggestion of self improvement will make it stick.
+At the beginning of the year, I put together a list, like we all do at the beginning of the year.
+We want to better ourselves, we make promises to the New Years resolution god and hope that the mere suggestion of self-improvement will make it stick.
 Newton’s first law of motion is: An object at rest will stay at rest, ergo if you sit on the couch, you’ll stay on the couch.
-My wife bugs me daily about my ass groove in the couch.
+My wife bugs me daily about my ass groove on the couch.
 Hey, nothing feels better than a perfectly formed couch ass groove.
 You settle in and you’re done for the night.
-Funny thing is I used to sit on that couch playing sports video games which is a virtual representation of exercise, so sad.
+Funny thing is I used to sit on that couch playing sports video games which are a virtual representation of exercise, so sad.
 That has changed.

-So how do we push on and get up off that couch.
-Well, one tactic is have no fear.
+So how do we push on and get up off that couch?
+Well, one tactic is to have no fear.
 The title of this blog may be a little cryptic, but it essentially means, don’t be afraid to fail.
 Step out there and put yourself in the line of fire, stick your neck out and take one for the team.
 Listen, I’m not saying get beat up by life, but don’t be afraid to look like a fool or fall down.
 You may not, you may just kick it up a notch and surprise yourself.

 So look at things in a different way.
 Chalk things up as learning experiences or personal growth experiments.
 Tell yourself whatever you need to get yourself up and out the door.
 You’re not going to hit it out of the park every time you get up to bat, so take some swings and see where you end up.